St. Petersburg Child Sexual Abuse Lawyer

 • Poor school performance

-Another prevalent sign of sexual abuse in children is fear around adults.
+Another prevalent sign of sexual abuse in children is fear around adults or around a specific adult.
 The child could also give excuses to avoid activities or places associated with their abuser.
-For example, they may fake an injury to evade sporting activities if their coach abused them.
+For example, they may fake an injury to evade sporting activities if their coach abused them, or they may avoid attending church if the perpetrator is a clergy member.
 The child may also rapidly lose interest in things they loved before.

-Contact a St. Petersburg Child Sexual Abuse Law Firm
+The St. Petersburg Child Sexual Abuse Lawyers at Dolman Law Group are Here to Help

 St Petersburg Office